Artur-T-Malas/book-notes/README.md

 - [X] Use password type input for passwords
 - [X] Add either ~~breadcrumbs or~~ "back" links/buttons to Login, Register, Add Book and other subpages
 - [X] Make the calls to get login/register pages "GET" requests to /login or /register endpoint.
 But make the actual login/register requests be "POST" to the same endpoints
+- [X] Refine the `/books` API to be more all-purpose

 For all users:
 - [X] See a list of highest rated books and their rating (average of all user ratings)
 - [X] See a list of most commonly rated books and their rating (count of all user ratings)
+- [ ] Have an error message when login fails

 For logged in users:
 - [ ] add an option to add, edit and remove notes and ratings to books (only verified)
-    * [ ] The book title should be choosen either from a filtered drop-down, or be typed in an autocomplete field
+    * [X] The book title ~~should be choosen either from a filtered drop-down, or be typed in an autocomplete field~~ should be first searched and later selected from a list
     * [X] Add notes and ratings
     * [ ] Edit
     * [ ] Delete
-    * [ ] Make sure that a person can have only 1 rating per 1 book
+    * [X] Make sure that a person can have only 1 rating per 1 book
+    * [ ] Make the ratings and notes fields disabled until a book is chosen
+    * [ ] Highlight the chosen book
+    * [ ] Show the user an alert/warning if he's trying to rate a book again OR disable this (e.g., not show the book in the list of books to rate)
 - [X] add an option to add books to the general database (but not edit nor remove them)
 - [ ] Add either a "Cancel" button or "Back to the main page" link to newBook and rateBook pages
 - [ ] have a section with user-added, unverified books (show them until they're accepted by administrator), no ratings/notes should be possible to be added until they're verified